Divorce Day 2020 - fact or fiction?

 3. Don’t rush off to lawyers

-No separation is the same, that’s why there’s lots of ways to navigate the divorce and separation process.
+No separation is the same, that’s why there are lots of ways to navigate the divorce and separation process.
 Read our guide on the different options available or book a call to talk them through instead.

 Start your amicable divorce journey